 CBMW has played a formative role in helping numerous denominations and organizations promote gospel-driven gender roles, including the Southern Baptist Convention and the Presbyterian Church of America.
 Under the leadership of leaders like Randy Stinson, Bruce Ware, and J. Ligon Duncan, CBMW increased its influence in the first decade of the 21st century, holding several major conferences on gender roles, launching CBMW.org, and publishing the Journal for Biblical Manhood & Womanhood.
 JBMWhas been published in journal form since 1994 and has fostered critical academic discussion of crucial exegetical, theological, and pastoral issues.

-In 2015, many evangelical groups are convictionally complementarian.
+Today, many evangelical groups are convictionally complementarian.
 The contemporary surge of interest in the gospel and the greatness of God has coincided with widespread adoption of complementarianism, with many prominent churches, seminaries, authors, and para-church organizations joyfully celebrating God’s good design for manhood and womanhood, home and church.

 CBMW is in its fourth decade of operation.
 But in the thirty years since the drafting of the Danvers Statement, challenges to the Bible’s teaching have not abated.
 In fact, the challenges have only increased and broadened.
 Western culture has embarked upon a total revision of sexual and gender norms.
 It has evicted the male-female complement from the definition of marriage.
 Indeed, with the transgender challenge, it has thrown into question the meaning of the sexual binary that God has encoded into every cell in our bodies.